 By forming your own business, you may be able to lower your taxable income.
 Plus, you gain the flexibility to decide exactly how you want to file your tax return.
-In addition to be taxed as an S Corp., an LLC can choose to file as a sole proprietor or partnership to continue claiming your earnings as an individual or you can petition to file as a corporation for even more options.
+In addition to being taxed as an S Corp., a Limited Liability Company (LLC) can choose to file as a sole proprietor or partnership to continue claiming your earnings as an individual or you can petition to file as a corporation for even more options.

 - Potential tax savings based on your income bracket.
 Corporations are taxed at different rates than individuals.

 - Depending on your level of income, your earnings may be taxed at a lower rate for your business than they would be if claimed by you as an individual.

 - The option to pay yourself a fair salary, which can be deducted from your taxable earnings as a business expense.

 Deduct the Cost of Doing Business

 - Operating a small business allows you to write off various expenses such as work computers, relevant software, employee salaries and even your internet and phone bills.

 - You can formally lease your own personal assets to your business to deduct the costs from your taxable income.
 This can include anything from property for an office space to a company car.